-Staffing employment in April is up 6.9% from April 2011, according to the ASA Staffing Index.
+Staffing employment in April is up 1.2% from the same month last year, according to the ASA Staffing Index.

 To view weekly index data, visit americanstaffing.net.